Deenyul/wanted-queries/README.md

 *special*: these are any characters other than numbers and letters, including blank spaces ' ' - Periods '.' should not be allowed, as it will break message parsing.

 ##### Field Requirements
-* Warrant ID: Required, 10 characers in length, numeric only - this ID is returned to the sending organization by the receiving organization when a warrant is entered.
+* Warrant ID: Required, 10 characters in length, numeric only - this ID is returned to the sending organization by the receiving organization when a warrant is entered.
 * Reason for Cancellation: Required, 10-150 characters in length, any allowed - this is a free text field to explain why a warrant is being cancelled.
 * Date of Cancellation: Required, 10 characters in length, numeric in MM/DD/YYYY format - this is the date the cancellation is to take effect, can be future dated.